Prerequisites

 - An Enrichley paid plan (sign up).

-- An AI client that supports remote MCP servers with OAuth (Claude Code, Cursor, VS Code, or Codex).
+- An AI client that supports remote MCP servers with OAuth (Claude, Claude Code, Cursor, VS Code, or Codex).

 MCP endpoint